Views:2 Author:Site Editor Publish Time: 2019-07-30 Origin:Site

-The wide use of PVC pipe fittings must also be produced in batches.
-A variety of products are produced for you to choose from, but because of mass production, there will always be a variety of problems, and quality control will not ensure that each is very good.
-PVC pipe fittings are too tight, too loose or leaking parts can cause many problems.
-But in fact, many problems can be solved easily, without worrying too much.
+PVC the widespread use of pipe fittings must also be produced in batches.
+There are many products for you to choose from, but due to mass production, there will always be a variety of problems, and quality control can not ensure that each product is very good.
+PVC pipe fittings are too tight, too loose or parts leakage can cause many problems.
+But in fact, many problems can be solved easily without worrying too much.

 The diameter is too small

 If the PVC pipe fittings are too tight, it may be because the diameter of the purchased fittings is not accurate.
 Not only do you need to check the diameter of the fitting, but you also need to check the diameter of the installed pipe.
 If the diameter is correct, carefully use the utility knife to cut the edge of the joint.
 Do not cut too much plastic, just scrape off excess plastic.
 If you cut more, it may hinder the cooperation.
 After the bevel, test the connection again.
 If the fitting is still too tight, use ultra-fine grit sandpaper to sand the pipe being installed.
 After sanding the pipe, be sure to remove any plastic dust or debris with a damp cloth before connecting.

 Water leaks in PVC pipe fittings, mostly due to damage to the internal threads of the fittings.
 Because the threads on the fittings become thicker after the PVC pipe fittings are tightened.
 It is therefore important to note that at the beginning, avoid increasing the thickness of the smaller threads.
 As the threads become thicker, they break and may leak.
 For accessories that begin to leak over time, the same is true if they are tightened too tightly.
 As the pressure inside the pipe increases, the threads that have been subjected to excessive pressure begin to split.
 To prevent splitting the finer threads, do not tighten the excess torque of the fitting beyond the fingertips one or two times.